Eurovision Song Contest 2003: Contest overview

+The contest was held on 24 May 2003 at 20:00 EEST (19:00 CEST) and was won by Turkey.

 The contest featured special guests that communicated with the hosts via satellite: Lys Assia, winner of the 1956 contest greeted the hosts and spectators from Nicosia, Elton John spoke to the presenters live from the Life Ball in Vienna and one astronaut and one cosmonaut—Ed Lu and Yuri Malenchenko—gave their greetings from the International Space Station.
 The interval act for the contest was a short film directed by Anna Viduleja that featured a sequence of performances by Latvian post-folklore group Iļģi, Renārs Kaupers' band Brainstorm, Marie N and piano player Raimonds Pauls.

+Turkey won with 167 points.
+Belgium came second with 165 points, with Russia, Norway, Sweden, Austria, Poland, Iceland, Spain and Romania completing the top ten.
+Portugal, Slovenia, Latvia, Malta and United Kingdom occupied the bottom five positions.

 The UK's result was their worst-ever at Eurovision; by contrast, Turkey's win was their first.
 Alf Poier's sixth place was Austria's best result for fourteen years, Poland's seventh place was their best in nine, and Romania's tenth place was one place behind their best-ever.
 Belgium's second place was their first top-five finish in seventeen years, while Spain's eighth place (tied with Iceland's, which had its best result since 1999) was their third top-ten finish in a row, but Latvia's third-from-bottom finish was their worst result in four attempts; it was also the worst placing for a host country since 1992, until 2015 when host country Austria received 'nul points' and came second to last (Germany also received 'nul points' but because of the running order Austria placed ahead of them).